 What Are The Different Parts Of The Brain?

-When we think of brain injuries, too often we put it into a category.
+When we think of brain injuries, too often we put them into a category.
 However, the brain operates as a system.
 When one part of the system is broken, it affects the other parts as well.
 This article is to explain the different functions and changes associated with injuries to different parts of the brain.

-The different parts of the brain are: Frontal Lobe, Parietal Lobe, Temporal Lobe, Occipital Lobe, Cerebellum, and Brain Stem.
+The different parts of the brain are the Frontal Lobe, Parietal Lobe, Temporal Lobe, Occipital Lobe, Cerebellum, and Brain Stem.
 They each serve a different function.

 What Are The Different Functions Of Each Part?

 The frontal lobe controls our attention, motivation, emotion, judgment, problem solving, decision making, and verbal expression.
 This list is not exhaustive, but it gives us a good idea of how important the frontal lobe is to communicate with others on a daily basis.

 The temporal lobe controls our short-term memory, receptive language, language comprehension, selective attention, object categorization, face recognition, and behavior.
 Among other things, the temporal lobe is where a lot of the process happens.
 See something and knowing what it is.

 The parietal lobe controls our touch, awareness of body parts, object naming, right/left organization, visual attention, academic skills, and hand-eye coordination.
 The parietal lobe has a lot of wide-ranging functions, but in the end, it is critical to functioning in society and the workplace.

 The occipital lobe controls visual perception, visual processing, and reading.
 Although a shorter list, imagine not being able to read after your head injury!
 Imagine not being able to perceive and process what you are seeing with your eyes!